Humanities (HUM)

 Prerequisite(s): One HFA-310 or HFA-250 One Communication Level 4 ICM completed.

-HUM-356 Latin American Civilizations-In Spanish (4 credits)
+HUM-356 Latin American Civlizatns & Lit in Span.
+(4 credits)

 In this series of courses, students have the opportunity to reflect on their conceptions of self, culture, and the world.
 Through their study of another world culture and civilization, they explore values and belief systems that may be very different from their own.
 In this course, students study literature, art, and history of Latin American civilizations, ancient and contemporary.
 Students taking this course for credit toward the completion of a SLC minor or Spanish major will be expected to complete the course activities/assessments in Spanish.

 Prerequisite(s): One HFA-310 or HFA-250 completed.
 One Communication Level 4 ICM completed.
 Course taught in Spanish and fulfills one SLC capstone requirement.
-SLC-303 completed or waived per SLC-100 Language Placement Assessment.
+SLC 303 completed or waived per SLC-100 Language Placement Assessment.

 HUM-358 Middle Eastern Civilization (4 credits)